yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ### Reporting

-The main operational procedure strategists need to take care of the reporting of a strategy.
+The main operational procedure strategists need to take care of is the reporting of a strategy.
 Calling `report` on a strategy must be done by either the 'management' or 'keeper' address.

 Reporting causes the strategy to accrue rewards, record any gains or losses as well as charge and pay fees.
 It is needed in order for the depositers of a vault to earn yield as well as for the strategist to to earn fees.